jheal006/MechScrapper/README.md

 # MechScrapper
-Web app that lets users view latest news from the MechWarrior Universe.
+Web app that scrapes the most recent news from the MechWarriorOnline Universe.
 Utilizes Mongoose and Cheerio Node JS modules.